Rukenshia/frenchwhaling/README.md

 1. If it is a win, send a `ResourceEarned` event and update the S3 data.
 1. Save the data back to S3

+### Wargaming API Interaction

+When using the Wargaming API, you are limited to 10req/s.
+To resolve this issue with frenchwhaling, the `refresh` and `manualRefresh` functions are limited in how many concurrent executions are allowed.
+The Wargaming API is not the fastest in the world, so one API call takes a little less than a second for the methods I am using.
+This way it was easy to set concurrency limits on the lambda functions.